Radiation Protection Glossary

 Industrial Radiography

-Industrial radiography is specifically the use of ionising radiation in non destructive testing (NDT).
+Industrial radiography is the use of ionising radiation in non destructive testing (NDT).
 NDT is a process where an article is "tested", and in the case of industrial radiography uses ionising radiation (via a radioactive source, x-ray tube or accelerator) to form an image on radiation sensitive film or real time imaging systems, to detect potential or actual defects.
 Examples of this would include testing for a crack in a gas pipe, a defective pipe weld, integrity of a pressure vessel or similar.
 The UK IRR17 defines this exactly as follows 'means the use of ionising radiation for non-destructive testing purposes where an image of the item under test is formed (but excluding any such testing which is carried out in a cabinet which a person cannot enter)' (Reg 2-1).
 Note here the word "test" (of an item).
 It follows that Industrial Radiography does not include any of the following:

 • X-ray screening for security purposes (e.g. in cargo and freight etc)